Nebraska Residency Requirements

-The state of Nebraska has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The Nebraska residency requirements are as follows:
+The state of Nebraska has unique residency requirements for people who wish to file for divorce.
+You must meet these state-specific requirements prior to filing with the

 No action for dissolution of marriage may be brought unless at least one of the parties has had actual residence in this state with a bona fide intention of making this state his or her permanent home for at least one year prior to the filing of the complaint, or unless the marriage was solemnized in this state and either party has resided in this state from the time of marriage to filing the complaint.